Green Energy

 Green Energy Adoption

-The peak demand allocation for Tata Power-DDL for FY 21-22 is 2570 MW, with renewable energy share of energy mix at 16%.
-The renewable energy come from various sources like Solar, Wind, Small Hydro Plants and Waste to Energy.
+The peak demand allocation for Tata Power-DDL for FY 24 is 2670 MW, with renewable energy share of energy mix at 31%.
+The renewable energy come from various sources like Solar, Wind, Small/Medium/Large Hydro Plants and Waste to Energy.
 The Power Mix has been continuously evolving for Tata Power-DDL, where the contribution of Renewable energy is being kept on increasing trend.
-In addition to this, the energy mix comprises of Large Hydro Plant at 8% of total 2570 MW peak demand.

 Solar PV Rooftop Penetration

 Solar energy is a renewable, free, widely available and clean form of energy.
 The large magnitude of solar energy falling on the earth makes it an attractive source of electricity.
 In 2016, Tata Power-DDL became the first and only power utility to be awarded by Ministry of New & Renewable Energy, Govt. of India with National Award for “Utility Enabler for Rooftop Solar Project”.
-We have installed 14 Rooftop Solar Plants on our buildings having a capacity of 1.65 MWp with total of 2.01 MUs solar power generation annually.
-Tata Power-DDL in association with GIZ, World Bank, E&Y, CEEW, U.S.-India Clean Energy Finance Task Force, and International Solar Alliance etc. has been actively publicizing solar power amongst its customers, Resident & Industrial Welfare Associations for its adoption.
+We have installed 14 Rooftop Solar Plants on our buildings having a capacity of 1.65 MWp with total of 2.80 MUs solar power generation annually.

-A total of 1591 cases of solar net meters have been installed till FY 2021-22 with a grid connected capacity of 45.9 MWp.
-The trend has been on the growth path since the adoption of solar policy in 2015 and Tata Power-DDL has played a lead role in facilitating net meter to its customers.
+A total of 2677 cases of solar net meters have been installed till FY24 with a grid connected capacity of 66.76 MWp.
+The trend has been on the growth path since the adoption of solar policy in 2015 and Tata Power-DDL has been leading the way in promoting net metering and encouraging its customers to embrace sustainable energy solutions through initiatives like URJA ARPAN.
+This effort involves facilitating benefits from government schemes like PM-Surya Ghar: Muft Bijli Yojana and Delhi EV policies and enrolling the industry's best service providers.

 Electric Vehicle Facilitation